crowdsecurity/crowdsec-docs/crowdsec-docs/docs/appsec/rules.md

 ---
 id: rules
-title: CrowdSec Appsec rules
+title: Appsec rules syntax
 sidebar_position: 1
 ---

-## CrowdSec AppSec rules type
+## CrowdSec AppSec rules

 Rules are the core of the **AppSec component**.
 They are used to detect and block attacks.